Hosting

 Maniac Wake-Up

 Maniac, open your eyes.
-Point at someone you want to kill.
+Point at someone you want to eliminate.

-The Maniac's kill is independent of the Mafia's.
-Two different players can die in one night.
+The Maniac acts independently of the Werewolves.
+Two different players can be taken out in one night.

 Maniac, close your eyes.